Vishranthi-arun/convolutional-denoising-autoencoder/README.md

 ![240131084-48b9dda4-34a2-440e-a433-df36548e74ba](https://github.com/Vishranthi-arun/convolutional-denoising-autoencoder/assets/93427278/aba61145-8263-40ec-99a5-bb28c0804a84)

 ## DESIGN STEPS
 ### STEP 1:
-Download and split the dataset into training and testing datasets
+Import the necessary libraries and dataset.

 ### STEP 2:
-rescale the data as that the training is made easy
+Load the dataset and scale the values for easier computation.

 ### STEP 3:
-create the model for the program , in this experiment we create to networks , one for encoding and one for decoding
+Add noise to the images randomly for both the train and test sets.

+### STEP 4:
+Build the Neural Model using Convolutional, Pooling and Up Sampling layers.
+Make sure the input shape and output shape of the model are identical.

+### STEP 5:
+Pass test data for validating manually.

+### STEP 6:
+Plot the predictions for visualization.

 ## PROGRAM
 ```